theliofreitas/lwc-range-datepicker/README.md

 - Setting default value in a public `@api propety` when no value was defined by a parent component or a target config in Flow Screens/Lightning Pages, using `constructor()`.
 However, if a value is defined by the parent component, the constructor will be override.
 - Use of `connectedCallback()` to wait for the component be loaded in the DOM.
 - Pass output values from LWC component to Flow Screens.
+- Pass output values to parent LWC components with `CustomEvent()`.